btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 ~$ sudo systemctl start lnd
 ```
 ##### :black_nib: Configuration

 **Running a Bitcoin Lightning daemon requires a hot wallet on your BTCPay Server.**

 Repeating for emphasis.

 **Running a Bitcoin Lightning daemon requires a hot wallet on your BTCPay Server.**

 With Bitcoin the protocol has evolved and deterministic key derivation means the keys for your wallet can be kept in a different location to the BTCPay Server.
-Lightning daemons do not have this facility so any Bitcoins committed or received in your lightning channels are controlled by the private keys in the lnd hot wallet.
+Lightning daemons do not have this facility.
+Any Bitcoins committed or received in your lightning channels are controlled by private keys that are on your BTCPay Server.

 ##### 1. Create a symbolic link to the lnd data directory.

 The install steps above use `/var/lib/lnd` as the data directory rather than the default `/home/user/.lnd`.
 In order to save typing when using the `lncli` client it's useful to add a symbolic directory link.

 ```bash